 The pandemic has been a true test for global supply chains, with stockpiling and sudden drops in demand making forecasting difficult.
 Freight transportation, warehousing, and fulfillment have all been challenged by labor shortages, lock-downs, and variability in demand.
 For example, the US faced a supply glut of oil in Q1 due to reduced demand and inadequate storage.
 Shortages of workers was another issue, even for essential logistics services, making it difficult to move container freight and clear customs, creating bottlenecks and increasing logistics costs.

 A prolonged delay in getting China’s manufacturing up to speed will add to weakness in the manufacturing sectors of many countries who rely on China for intermediate and finished goods.
+Supplier Management Software allows for companies to maneuver and communicate with their suppliers to ensure that product timelines are still met.
 The impact of suspending production around the globe affects suppliers, downstream partners, and logistics businesses.
 Daegu, a key manufacturing center in South Korea has shut down much of its production, including Samsung Electronics, and LG.
 Lombardy, the Italian region hit hard by the virus and mostly shut down, is Italy’s industrial center, representing 40% of the country’s GDP.
 While China’s production is back up to speed, reduced global demand due to shutdowns has resulted in significantly lower orders.

 All these issues and more are covered in the CBX Sourcing Report.
 To learn more about how to address some of these issues with the CBX platform, feel free to contact us directly.